isomerpages/moe-greenridgesec/_school-experience/Curriculum/ICT.md

 Learning with technology in GSS is guided by MOE SLS Pedagogical Scaffold, such that teachers design meaningful student-centric learning experiences to engage and respond to students’ learning.
 The role of technology is carefully planned in order to magnify and augment learning outcomes.

 ![](/images/ICT4.jpg)

+Teachers consider the following while planning:

+*   Activate Learning
+	 *   _How will students’ focus and interest be oriented towards the learning objectives?_

+*   Promote Thinking and Discussion

+	*   _How will students think about ideas and concepts?
+What skills and processes will students perform?
+How will students build on their current understanding?_

+*   Facilitate  Demonstration of  Learning
+	*   _How will students demonstrate their understanding and new learning?_

+*   Monitor and Provide Feedback
+	*   _How can students’ learning be advanced?_